Cosmic-Infinity/split-it-all/README.md

 `Run :` You'll need [Autoit](https://www.autoitscript.com/site/autoit/downloads/) runtime and [Python](https://www.python.org/downloads/) installed to use the scripts directly from code.
 Drag and drop the require image to `START.bat` to use it.
 Launching the batch files directly do nothing.

 `Compile :` *Autoit* provides a direct tool to convert to .exe and you may use *pyinstaller* to convert the python script to an .exe as well.
-The batch files run directly.
+The batch files need not be modified.

 ## Released Packages

 **NOTE:** I feel like I need to say it every time, but Windows likes to flag almost everything I write as virus.
-No I am not a malware author.
+No, I am not a malware author.
 The code is open for you to inspect.
 Yes, it is a false positive.
 Yes, it's probably because I don't have a digital certificate.

 The package present in the release contains all the scripts in a runnable format, i.e. as `.exe` or `.bat`.
 > ***`width.exe` has hard coded size of horizontal split set to 960 pixel***

 and you cannot change that from the execuatble.
-If you plan to use it for other sizes, I recommend downloading and recompiling `width.au3` with your own custom width value.
+If you plan to use it for other sizes, I recommend downloading and separately recompiling `width.au3` with your own custom width value.

 <p align="center">